Victorian Plantations Corporation: Victorian Plantations Corporation - 1993

-The Victorian Plantations Corporation formally began as a State Owned Enterprise on 1 July 1993 with three staff (Managing Director, Deputy MD and Company Secretary) with all the management of the plantations undertaken by the Department of Conservation Forests and Lands on contract.
-The staffing process took until October when the Corporation took over full control and management of the estate of 106,250 ha of softwoods and 7,180 ha of hardwoods.
-This was a “top down” process where the Zone Managers (and other senior staff) were appointed first and they subsequently employed staff in their areas as required.
+The Victorian Plantations Corporation (VPC) formally commenced as a State Owned Enterprise on 1 July 1993 with three staff (Managing Director, Deputy MD, and Company Secretary), while plantation management remained under contract to the Department of Conservation Forests and Lands.
+Staffing continued until October, when the Corporation assumed full control of the 106,250 ha softwood and 7,180 ha hardwood estate.
+A "top-down" approach was used: Zone Managers and senior staff were appointed first, followed by recruitment within their areas as needed.

-With a focus on managing only the plantation estate, the management structure was not constrained by previous historical links and accordingly the VPC structure was heavily field based with four separate geographical Zones identified and a central office based in Melbourne.
-Total staffing on plantations was cut from over 300 to 115 and the model for each Zone was tailored specifically to that area.
-Staff were mostly employed on individual contracts although some of the field workforce chose to work under the Australian Workers' Union (AWU) award.
+Focused solely on plantation management, VPC established a field-oriented structure with four geographic Zones and a central office in Melbourne, free from legacy departmental constraints.
+Total staffing was reduced from over 300 to 115, with Zone structures tailored to local needs.
+Most staff were on individual contracts, though some field workers chose to operate under the Australian Workers' Union (AWU) award.

-Over the next five years, the VPC focused on optimising its resources and building a recognised, commercial organisation suitable for sale.
-The basic strategy was to develop maximum value from the inherited land base by:
+Over the next five years, VPC concentrated on optimising resources and building a commercially viable organisation for sale.
+The core strategy aimed to maximise value from the existing land base by: